 It’s possible that your next question is: “But what about the food?“, but it’s also quite likely that it’s not.
 Because the food at a vibey restaurant like this is usually besides the point.
 Chop up some tuna tartare, shuck some oysters, stir some strong drinks, maybe cook a decent steak frites, and throw on a cool playlist, right?

 Except, wrong.
 Which is what makes Mimi a restaurant we like so much.

-Mimi mixes ankimo, Japanese-style monkfish liver, with vegetables (we had it with porcini mushrooms) in the starters section, and the result is extremely delicious.
-If you like foie gras, you'll like this - think of it as a lighter, seafood-ier version.
+Mimi mixes ankimo, Japanese-style monkfish liver, with vegetables (we had it with porcini mushrooms) as a starter, and the result is extremely delicious.
+If you like foie gras, you’ll like this - think of it as a lighter, seafood-ier version.

 Not sure what they put in the champagne vinaigrette exactly, but it might be crack.
 A simple but delicious salad.

 There’s a good chance you’ll see some kind of raw fish on the menu.
 Order it.

 Black squid ink risotto, topped with grilled squid and shavings of bottarga.
 Never seen this dish before, would definitely like to see it again.

 A tasty, reliable option if you’re not as into trying something new.
 The chicken tends to be on the moist side, so don’t expect the dried out crispy bird you’ll find at so many restaurants.